 The Role of Personal Armor: Shields as Primary Defense

 In medieval warfare, a shield was often a soldier's most reliable companion.
 It could deflect arrows, parry sword strokes, absorb the impact of maces, and even provide partial cover against thrown projectiles.
 For the defenders of Constantinople, the shield was even more critical because the city's garrisons lacked the weight of armor that Western knights possessed.
 Many Byzantine infantrymen wore lighter lamellar or mail hauberks, leaving their limbs more exposed.
 A well-made shield offered the extra protection needed to survive the initial volleys of Ottoman arrows before hand-to-hand combat began.
 Moreover, on the narrow parapets of the walls, a shield could be used as a platform to push back scaling ladders or to shield a comrade while he hurled stones or boiling pitch.
+The psychological importance cannot be overstated: a soldier with a shield felt more confident, more willing to expose himself to enemy fire to return fire or repair a breach.

 Types of Shields Used by Byzantine Defenders